Bijoy Sarkar

-Bijoy Sarkar (born Bijay Krishna Adhikari; 20 February 1903 – 4 December 1985) was a Bangladeshi poet, baul singer, lyricist and composer.
+Bijoy Sarkar (born Bijay Krishna Adhikari; 20 February 1903 – 4 December 1985) was a Bengali poet, baul singer, lyricist and composer.

 Biography

 Sarkar was born in Dumdi village, Jessore District, British India (now Narail District, Bangladesh).

 He studied at Tabra Primary School, taught there briefly, later worked as a rent collector, and participated in stage performance and folk songs.
 In 1925, he joined Manohar Sarkar from Gopalganj and Rajendranath Sarkar.